-Metropolitan Nashville Airport Authority Disparity Study
+Nashville International Airport Disparity Study

-Conducted by independent research firm Colette Holt & Associates, the disparity study cites the success of MNAA’s efforts and recommends continuation and expansion of these programs to further reduce any disparities in access to airport contracting opportunities based on race and gender.
+Conducted by independent research firm Colette Holt & Associates, the disparity study cites the success of BNA’s efforts and recommends continuation and expansion of these programs to further reduce any disparities in access to airport contracting opportunities based on race and gender.

-- What is a "disparity study?"
+- What is a disparity study?

 - Who do I contact with questions?